EvanForsythe/BB485/week09.md

 ### Benchmarking table

 Download three genomic datasets and apply sqeakuences to each.
 Fill in the following information.
+- Try to include three different database sources or data types.

 |             Stat         | Dataset 1 | Dataset 2 | Dataset 3 |
 |--------------------------|---------|---------|---------|